 If there is one thing I have learned since embarking in this journey (both natural living and a second pregnancy) is that pregnancy is a natural state, and not a condition, and that food heals and nurtures.

 They can be.
 But guess what?
-Herbs have been used as food and medicine effectively longer than prenatal vitamins, or any other modern medicine have been on the market.
+Herbs have been used as food and medicine effectively longer than prenatal vitamins, or any other modern medicine has been on the market.